Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 The Madison Area

 Madison situated in the southcentral part of Wisconsin in Dane County is 77 miles west of Milwaukee and 122 miles northwest of Chicago.
-It is the state capital and also home of the University of Wisconsin.
+It is the state capital and also home to the University of Wisconsin.
 As of July 1, 2016, Madison had an estimated population of 252,551 making it the second-largest city in the state.

 Built around Lake Mendota, Lake Monona, and Lake Wingra, Madison is an extremely beautiful city.
 Madison sits on an isthmus between Lake Mendota and Lake Monona.

 I first became acquainted with Madison in the early and mid-1960s when I was a student at the University of Wisconsin.
-I lived in dormitories next to Lake Mendota and have fond memories of the lake and UW campus.
+I lived in dormitories next to Lake Mendota and have fond memories of the lake and the UW campus.
 On many occasions, I took the Lake Path from my dorm to the Student Union which was next to the lake.
 One time, our dorm had a picnic on Picnic Point which can be reached by walking around the lake.
 During the summer, students could go swimming and sailing on Lake Mendota.

 During my non-class and non-study time, I often was on State Street, the main thoroughfare from the heart of the UW campus to the State Capitol.
 On State Street, you will find college bars, restaurants, hotels, and apartments for students.